-To demonstrate that investing in the SI portfolios doesn't mean investors have to sacrifice financial performance, we analyzed the forward-looking and historical risk and return characteristics of these portfolios.
-Based on the UBS CMAs, Fig. 5 shows the total risk and total expected return for the five non-taxable portfolios.
-These characteristics virtually mirror those of the House View portfolios.
+To demonstrate that the SI portfolios don't require investors to sacrifice financial performance, we assessed their forward-looking and historical risk and return characteristics relative to the UBS House View SAAs.
+Based on the UBS CMAs, Fig. 4 shows the total risk and total expected return for the five tax-exempt SI portfolios, whose characteristics mirror those of the House View portfolios.
 However, this comparison is complicated because many of these SI building blocks are still emerging sub-asset classes or investment strategies.
-As such, price histories are shorter and truly representative benchmarks have yet to be developed.
-Consequently, we currently use benchmarks for comparable traditional exposures as proxies for these investments, which will inflate the risk-return similarities of the SI and House View portfolios.
+As such, price histories are shorter and truly representative benchmarks have yet to be developed, so we currently use benchmarks for comparable traditional exposures as proxies for these investments.
+This may somewhat understate potential differences between the SI and House View portfolios.

 In fact, given the relatively short track records of many sustainable investing strategies, investors are often skeptical that investments with SI characteristics can generate returns that match those of traditional asset classes.
-But there are good reasons why this concern is misplaced, and why investors should confidently expect SI portfolios to perform comparably to traditional portfolios with similar allocations at the overall asset class level.
+But there are good reasons why this concern is misplaced in our view, and why investors should confidently expect SI portfolios to perform comparably to traditional portfolios with similar allocations at the overall asset class level.